 The Ephemera Furnace

 This is a Tunnels & Trolls scenario I wrote for the Halloween issue of Elder Tunnels.
 It's a gothic adventure with a cursed knight and some monsters made of disembodied parts, a sinister whisperer, and lots of (hopefully) creepy stuff going on.
 Writing for Tunnels and Trolls is fun because it's so easy to go wild with the new creations.
 It's also lots of fun to play, but somewhat less fun to GM because of the huge numbers you have to add up on the spot.
-I've got one more T&T adventure planned, and then I'm mostly focusing on developing Peryton RPG and leaving the T&T to Tom and his people.
+I've got one more T&T adventure planned, and then I'm mostly focusing on developing the Peryton System and leaving the T&T to Tom and his people.

 To read the official blurb or buy a copy, click here.